ventus-ag/docs/_docs/coretasks/access-by-cli.md

 1) Loggin to your Instance from which we need to get access to the Kubernetes Cluster API

-2) Add the CentOS 7 EPEL repository and RDO repository by using the following commands:
+2) Add the CentOS 7 RDO repository by using the following command:

 ```
-yum install epel-release

 yum install -y https://www.rdoproject.org/repos/rdo-release.rpm
 ```